Emily van Egmond: International career

 Van Egmond represented the Young Matildas at under-20 level.
 In January 2010, she was called up to the Australia national team for a two-match series against Italy, but was unable to play in either match due to an ankle injury.
 She made her senior debut as a late substitute in a match against DPR Korea on March 6, 2010, and she and her team went on to win the 2010 AFC Women's Asian Cup.
 During the 2011 World Cup in Germany, 17-year-old van Egmond scored to launch Australia to a 2–1 lead over Equatorial Guinea, and helped the squad win 3–2.

 Van Egmond was selected for the Matildas which qualified for the Tokyo 2020 Olympics.
 She played in all five qualification matches.
 The Matildas advanced to the quarter-finals with one victory and a draw in the group play.
 In the quarter-finals they beat Great Britain 4-3 after extra time.
 However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal playoff by USA.
 Full details.
 Their fourth place finish was Australia's best-ever finish at a major intercontinental tournament.

 On June 10, 2021, she played her 100th match for Australia in a friendly match against Denmark.

 In July 2023, she was selection for the World Cup in her home country.
 Playing regularly as a striker in the absence of captain Sam Kerr, Van Egmond scored her only goal of the tournament against Nigeria.

 On 4 June 2024, van Egmond was named in the Matildas team which qualified for the Paris 2024 Olympics, her third Olympic games selection.
+Van Egmond was part of the Matildas squad which finished as runners-up at the 2026 AFC Women's Asian Cup following a 1–0 loss to Japan in the tournament's final on 21 March 2026, in which she featured for Australia as a substitute.
+At that tournament she broke Clare Polkinghorne's record of most Matildas caps, finishing with 171.

+Called up to the Matildas squad for the 2026 FIFA Series in Kenya, van Egmond scored the first goal in Australia's opening game of the tournament, a 5–0 win over Malawi on 11 April 2026.

 Personal life

 Born in Australia, van Egmond is of Dutch descent.
-She began dating San Diego based photographer Kat Thompson in 2022 after meeting online.
+She began dating San Diego-based photographer Kat Thompson in 2022 after meeting online.
 The couple announced their engagement in June 2023, and were married at Krinklewood Estate in Broke, New South Wales on 27 December 2024.
 Thompson became pregnant in April 2025, and the couple's first child, Maddix, was born in October 2025.